 Despite having announced that the “birding” portion of our trip was over, I managed to sneak in one more outing to Stanley Park!
 I knew this was a good spot for Black Oystercatchers and I was really hoping to see them on the trip.

-I discovered that walking along the seawall from First Beach to Second Beach in the afternoon means you’re looking directly into the sun (AB Tip: Do the seawall in the morning!).
-Nevertheless it was a really cool spot for birding and before long I heard and then saw my lifer Black Oystercatchers!
+I discovered that walking along the seawall from Second to Third Beach in the afternoon means you’re looking directly into the sun (do the seawall in the morning!).
+Nevertheless it was a really great spot for birding and before long I heard and then saw my lifer Black Oystercatchers!

 I was also thrilled to see my first male Harlequin Duck and as well as large groups of Surf Scoters close to shore.
 Further out, there were Western Grebes, Pelagic Cormorants and Horned Grebes.
 You really needed a scope to see some of these more distant species though.